Ranking Milk Based on Sustainability

 Almond milk – bad for bees, water hungry, but better than dairy

 Every plant milk has its pros and cons, but nothing has caused quite as much debate as almond milk in recent years.

-Most almonds used to make almond milk are grown in California, where the industrialized almond industry relies on massive amounts of water (five liters per almond!) and the hard labor of bees.
+Most almonds used to make almond milk are grown in California, where the industrialized almond industry relies on massive amounts of water (five litres per almond!) and the hard labour of bees.
 Indeed, bees work so hard to pollinate almond trees that an investigation found that the almond industry was responsible for the deaths of 50 billion bees in just a few months in the winter of 2018–19.
 This amounted to more than a third of commercial bee colonies in the United States.